XxRexRaptorxX/Additional-Structures/README.md

 ## 📖 Description

-This mod adds ~155 new small and medium-sized structures into the game to expand your world!
+This mod adds ~250 new small and medium-sized structures into the game to expand your world!

 - supports biome generation mods, like Terralith, Traverse, Biomes O' Plenty, Biome Bundle and more!
-- Mystcraft integration (1.12)
+- Mystcraft integration (MC 1.12)
 - with config options to change the spawn values of each structure type!
-(1.12)
+(MC 1.12)
 - works with the /locate command
 - with update-checker
 - different structures generates in vanilla and modded biomes in the overworld and the end!